vanruc/todoApp/README.md

 </attributes>
 ```
 #### Project document
-After you done with Staff document, you will be familiar with document definition.
-So create `Project document` should be easy game for you.
+After you are done with the Staff document, you will be familiar with document definition.
+So creating a `Project document` should be easy game for you.

 Please go ahead and create Project document with below attributes: